MonkeMango/lan-mob-game/readme.md

   </h1>

   <h3>
   This game has a GPL license!
-You can read all about it <a href="(https://www.gnu.org/licenses/gpl-3.0.en.html)">here!</a>
+You can read all about it [here]{(https://www.gnu.org/licenses/gpl-3.0.en.html)}!
   </h3>

 </p>